 EPD - eHelp - Technologies - Blackboard Collaborate

-Blackboard Collaborate is a web conferencing tool that instructors and students use to deliver webinars and communicate in real-time in both credit and non-credit courses.
+Blackboard Collaborate is a web conferencing tool that instructors and students use to deliver webinars and communicate in real-time in both credit and professional development courses.
 Detailed information regarding system requirements, troubleshooting, and access is provided below.

 Note: that the Configuration Room does not have the full functionality the EPD's Blackboard Collaborate room will have.

 Blackboard Collaborate is completely cross platform, so it runs on Windows, Mac, and Linux computers, and runs in a web browser using a small installed Launcher application provided by Blackboard.
 The Launcher is java based.

 Well in advance of the web conference:

 - First Time Users should Check the System Requirements to ensure that the computer supports Blackboard Collaborate, and that your computing environment (home or office) allows proper network access.